arasbm/opios/readme.txt

 How to build:

+0) If you haven't installed xcode command line tools so far, please go to Xcode->Preferences->Downloads and download command line tools.
-0) Before calling "prepare.sh", please make sure to remove any file called "user-config.jam" from your HOME directory.
+	Also before calling "prepare.sh", please make sure to remove any file called "user-config.jam" from your HOME directory.
 If this file is present, the file can conflict with boost building properly on your system.

 For example:
 cp ~/user-config.jam user-config.jam.save